TheNewEconomy/TheNewChat/Variables.md

 | $xp       | 1.0     | Returns the player's total exp.     |

 ## The New Kings
-The TNK variables of The New King's Chat Handler.
+The variables for The New King's Chat Handler.

 | Name      | Version | Description                         |
 |-----------|:-------:|-------------------------------------|